 If you need an answer NOW and don’t mind a bit more complex math read on to learn the dimension calculation method.

-We’ll use the following steps to calculate the size of your hot tub:
+We’ll use the following steps to calculate the volume of your hot tub:

 - Measure the external dimensions of your tub